SchleFaZ: Season 10

+On 23 December 2022, the SchleWaZ (Worst Christmas of all time) Sharknado – Enough said!
+(2.1) and on 30 December 2022 Cowboys vs. Dinosaurs (6.12) was shown as SchleSaZ (Worst New Year's Eve ever).

 Season 11

-On Februar, 8th the SchleFaZ account on Twitter announced the start of shooting of the moderation for the 11th season in calendar week 7.
+On 8 February the SchleFaZ account on Twitter announced the start of shooting of the moderation for the 11th season in calendar week 7.
 In four days the shooting for the four movies was done.

-After showing stills for the movies the Twitter users could guess - and found Megaforce, Beerfest and the 150th will be Tammy and the T-Rex.
+After showing stills for the movies the Twitter users could guess – and found Megaforce, Beerfest and the 150th will be Tammy and the T-Rex.

+In KW 17 for of the summer movies where shown via a picture of the costumes.
+The films "Barbarian Queen", "Wizards of the Lost Kingdom" were guessed.